Take the First Step Toward Your Health Care Career Now!

 Certifications are available through the National Center for Competency Testing, National Healthcareer Association, the American Society for Clinical Pathology, the National Phlebotomy Association, and the American Medical Technologists.
 There are going to be moments throughout your day that you’ll be exceptionally busy and on your feet, especially during any type of health emergency.

-The top paying industries for phlebotomy are outpatient care centers, medical and diagnostic labs, and other ambulatory care centers.
+The top paying industries for phlebotomy are scientific research and development services, outpatient care centers, and state government.

 Reference: